GeorgeDiNicola/TDRB-Middleware-Extension/README.md

 Other Details:
 - Libraries I used (all of them are built into python and do not have to be installed with `pip`):
   - `argparse`: A library that makes it easy for processing input from a user to a Python program.
 I used the argparse library to parse input from the user and have a much cleaner way for specifying parameters by name for the bash script (`run.sh`) executed by the user.
+  - `Cryptodome` - A library for AES encryption/decryption functions.
+Some attributes of the column encryption records and row encryption records are encrypted using AES.
+  - `hashlib` - A library for hashing values.
+Some attributes of the column encryption records and row encryption records are hashed.